MicrosoftDocs/machine-learning-server-docs/microsoft-r/scaler-user-guide-transform-functions.md

 Embedded transformations provide instructions within a formula, through arguments on a function.
 Using just arguments, you can manipulate data using *transformations*, or select a rowset with the *rowSelection* argument.

 Externally defined functions provide data manipulation instructions in an outer *function*, which is then referenced by a RevoScaleR function.
 An external transformation function is one that takes as input a list of variables and returns a list of (possibly different) variables.
 Due to the external definition, the object can assume a complex structure and be repurposed across multiple functions supporting transformation.

+	# Load data
+	> censusWorkers <- file.path(rxGetOption("sampleDataDir"), "CensusWorkers.xdf")

-	# Construct a new variable using a transformation arguments
+	# Option 1: Construct a new variable using an embedded transformation argument
+	> NewDS <- rxDataStep (inData = censusWorkers, outFile = "c:/temp/newCensusWorkers.xdf",
+			transforms = list(ageFactor = cut(age, breaks=seq(from = 20, to = 70, by = 5),
+			right = FALSE)), overwrite=TRUE)

+	# Return variable metadata; ageFactor is a new variable
+	> rxGetVarInfo(NewDS)

-	# Construct a new variable based on a function reference
+	# Option 2: Construct a new variable using an external function and rxDataStep
+	> ageTransform <- function(dataList)
+			{
+				dataList$ageFactor <- cut(dataList$age, breaks=seq(from = 20, to = 70,
+										by = 5), right = FALSE)
+				return(dataList)
+			}

+	> NewDS <- rxDataStep(inData = censusWorkers, outFile = "c:/temp/newCensusWorkers.xdf",
+	    transformFunc = ageTransform, transformVars=c("age"), overwrite=TRUE)

+	# Return variable metadata; it is identical to that of option 1
+	> rxGetVarInfo(NewDS)

+For more examples of both approaches, see [How to transform and subset data](scaler-user-guide-transform-functions.md).

 ## Arguments used in transformations